helm/charts/incubator/etcd/README.md

 etcd-3    1/1       Running   0          4s
 ```

-Once a replica is terminated (either by running ``kubectl delete pod etcd-ID`` or scaling down),
-content of ``/var/run/etcd/`` directory is cleaned up.
+Once a replica is terminated (either by running ``kubectl delete pod etcd-ID`` or scaling down), the data directory is cleaned up.
 If any of the etcd pods restarts (e.g. caused by etcd failure or any other),
-the directory is kept untouched so the pod can recover from the failure.
+the data directory is kept untouched so the pod can recover from the failure.
+When for some reason a member is removed from the Etcd cluster, the restarting pod will detect this, remove the data directory and exit.
+It will join the Etcd cluster as a new member on next restart as if it were a brand new node.